biopragmatics/oquat/docs/unknowns/source/enm.md

 | NIFSTD:sao279801585 |        1 | [EFO:0001444](http://www.ebi.ac.uk/efo/EFO_0001444) |
 | NIFSTD:birnlex_2117 |        1 | [EFO:0002694](http://www.ebi.ac.uk/efo/EFO_0002694) |

-## `PERSON` (2)
+## `PERSON`

+There are 2 usages of `PERSON` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PERSON)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PERSON).

 | curie                |   usages | nodes                                               |
 |----------------------|----------|-----------------------------------------------------|
 | PERSON: James Malone |        1 | [EFO:0000714](http://www.ebi.ac.uk/efo/EFO_0000714) |
 | PERSON: Dani Welter  |        1 | [EFO:0004358](http://www.ebi.ac.uk/efo/EFO_0004358) |

-## `UBREL` (2)
+## `UBREL`

+There are 2 usages of `UBREL` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBREL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBREL).

 | curie         |   usages | nodes                                                         |
 |---------------|----------|---------------------------------------------------------------|
 | UBREL:0000001 |        1 | [UBREL:0000001](http://purl.obolibrary.org/obo/UBREL_0000001) |
 | UBREL:0000002 |        1 | [UBREL:0000002](http://purl.obolibrary.org/obo/UBREL_0000002) |

-## `ENVOC` (1)
+## `ENVOC`

+There are 1 usages of `ENVOC` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ENVOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ENVOC).

 | curie    |   usages | nodes                                                         |
 |----------|----------|---------------------------------------------------------------|
 | ENVOC:nm |        1 | [ENVO:00000338](http://purl.obolibrary.org/obo/ENVO_00000338) |

-## `GEMINA` (1)
+## `GEMINA`

+There are 1 usages of `GEMINA` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GEMINA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GEMINA).

 | curie     |   usages | nodes                                                         |
 |-----------|----------|---------------------------------------------------------------|
 | GEMINA:ls |        1 | [ENVO:00000338](http://purl.obolibrary.org/obo/ENVO_00000338) |

-## `Gemina` (1)
+## `Gemina`

+There are 1 usages of `Gemina` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gemina)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gemina).

 | curie     |   usages | nodes                                                         |
 |-----------|----------|---------------------------------------------------------------|
 | Gemina:ls |        1 | [ENVO:02000035](http://purl.obolibrary.org/obo/ENVO_02000035) |

-## `URL` (1)
+## `URL`

+There are 1 usages of `URL` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL).

 | curie                                      |   usages | nodes                                                         |
 |--------------------------------------------|----------|---------------------------------------------------------------|
 | URL:http://aims.fao.org/aos/agrovoc/c_5998 |        1 | [ENVO:01000404](http://purl.obolibrary.org/obo/ENVO_01000404) |

-## `ADL` (1)
+## `ADL`

+There are 1 usages of `ADL` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ADL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ADL).

 | curie   |   usages | nodes                                                         |
 |---------|----------|---------------------------------------------------------------|
 | ADL:FTT |        1 | [ENVO:00000003](http://purl.obolibrary.org/obo/ENVO_00000003) |

-## `Getty` (1)
+## `Getty`

+There are 1 usages of `Getty` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Getty)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Getty).

 | curie     |   usages | nodes                                                         |
 |-----------|----------|---------------------------------------------------------------|
 | Getty:TGN |        1 | [ENVO:00000194](http://purl.obolibrary.org/obo/ENVO_00000194) |

-## `NASA` (1)
+## `NASA`

+There are 1 usages of `NASA` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NASA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NASA).

 | curie           |   usages | nodes                                                                                                                                                                                       |
 |-----------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NASA:earthrealm |        3 | [ENVO:00000134](http://purl.obolibrary.org/obo/ENVO_00000134), [ENVO:00000428](http://purl.obolibrary.org/obo/ENVO_00000428), [ENVO:00000546](http://purl.obolibrary.org/obo/ENVO_00000546) |

-## `USGS` (1)
+## `USGS`

+There are 1 usages of `USGS` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USGS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USGS).

 | curie     |   usages | nodes                                                         |
 |-----------|----------|---------------------------------------------------------------|
 | USGS:SDTS |        1 | [ENVO:00000194](http://purl.obolibrary.org/obo/ENVO_00000194) |

-## `SPIRE` (11)
+## `SPIRE`

+There are 11 usages of `SPIRE` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPIRE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPIRE).

 | curie                       |   usages | nodes                                                                                                                        |
 |-----------------------------|----------|------------------------------------------------------------------------------------------------------------------------------|